William McKinley: General election campaign

 Bryan's campaign had at most an estimated $500,000.
 With his eloquence and youthful energy his major assets in the race, Bryan decided on a whistle-stop political tour by train on an unprecedented scale.
 Hanna urged McKinley to match Bryan's tour with one of his own; the candidate declined on the grounds that the Democrat was a better stump speaker: "I might just as well set up a trapeze on my front lawn and compete with some professional athlete as go out speaking against Bryan.
 I have to think when I speak."
-Instead of going to the people, McKinley would remain at home in Canton and allow the people to come to him; according to historian R. Hal Williams in his book on the 1896 election, "it was, as it turned out, a brilliant strategy.
+Instead of going to the people, McKinley remained at home in Canton and allowed the people to come to him; according to historian R. Hal Williams in his book on the 1896 election, "it was, as it turned out, a brilliant strategy.
 McKinley's 'Front Porch Campaign' became a legend in American political history."

 William and Ida McKinley (to her husband's left) pose with members of the "Flower Delegation" from Oil City, Pennsylvania, before the McKinley home.
 Although women could not vote in most states, they might influence male relatives and were encouraged to visit Canton.

-McKinley made himself available to the public every day except Sunday, receiving delegations from the front porch of his home.
-The railroads subsidized the visitors with low excursion rates—the pro-silver Cleveland Plain Dealer disgustedly stated that going to Canton had been made "cheaper than staying at home".
+McKinley made himself available to the public every day except Sunday, receiving delegations from his porch.
+The railroads subsidized the visitors with low excursion rates—the pro-silver Cleveland Plain Dealer disgustedly wrote that going to Canton had been made "cheaper than staying at home".
 Delegations marched through the streets from the railroad station to McKinley's home on North Market Street.
-Once there, they crowded close to the front porch—from which they surreptitiously whittled souvenirs—as their spokesman addressed McKinley.
-The candidate then responded, speaking on campaign issues in a speech molded to suit the interest of the delegation.
+Once there, they crowded close to the porch—from which they surreptitiously whittled souvenirs—as their spokesman addressed McKinley.
+The candidate then responded, speaking on campaign issues in a speech molded to suit the delegation's interest.
 The speeches were carefully scripted to avoid extemporaneous remarks; even the spokesman's remarks were approved by McKinley or a representative.
 This was done as the candidate feared an offhand comment by another that might rebound on him, as had happened to Blaine in 1884.